 “A lot has been written about our culture, but I wanted to give students an account from our own people,” said Henhawk, who was immersed in the language and culture as a child raised by his Cayuga-speaking grandparents.
 “I feel really deeply connected to this geographic area.
 This needs to happen here.”

-Students in the Cayuga Language and Culture class (AIIS-LING 3324) will receive basic language instruction and take part in discussions about Cayuga Nation culture, history and future, Henhawk said.
+Students in the Cayuga Language and Culture class (AIIS-LING 3324 in the College of Arts and Sciences) will receive basic language instruction and take part in discussions about Cayuga Nation culture, history and future, Henhawk said.
 The class will be offered in both the fall and spring semesters.

 Jolene Rickard, director of the American Indian and Indigenous Studies Program and associate professor of art, history of art and visual studies, and John Whitman, professor of linguistics, will also co-teach the class.